Text or Call Today! (423) 899-1112

 Is Dental Implant Treatment Better?

 Sometimes people are intrigued about alternatives to dental implants because they have misconceptions about the dental implants themselves.
 Whether you’re replacing several existing teeth or just one of them, the process of getting dental implants truly offer the best long-term solution for tooth replacement.
+Dental implants or alternatives are crucial for preserving oral health.
 Not only are they non-invasive to neighboring teeth, but they also look and feel like the real thing, too.
 But most of all, these replacement teeth are capable of lasting the rest of your life.
 They offer an amazing return on investment.

 Before you replace missing teeth, plan to meet with Dr. McOmie to discuss the pros and cons of each option.
 That way you can feel confident choosing the best replacement tooth for your needs, budget, and expectations.